renovatebot/renovate/docs/usage/updating-rebasing.md

 <!-- prettier-ignore -->
 !!! warning
     Do _not_ amend Renovate's commits, because Renovate will rebase over your amended commit.
-    Keep your work safe and always push your own _new_ commit to any Renovate branch.
+    Keep your work safe and never push your own _new_ commit to any Renovate branch.

 ## Rebasing conflicted PRs